Medical support for mental health

 Our clinic physicians assess, diagnose and treat a wide range of mental health concerns.
 They work collaboratively with a team of registered nurses, mental health nurses and licensed practical nurses, as well as behavioral health consultants in partnership with the Primary Care Network.

 Our on-site psychiatrist provides assessment and short term management for more complex mental health issues.
-Referral by your family physician is required.
+Referral by your family physician is required (referral form).
 If you do not have a family physician, you can book an appointment with a clinic physician to discuss referral to our psychiatrist.